kristinkspanos/data_analysis_movie_studio/README.md

 ## project goals
 After a few tough years financially and a series of unsuccessful films, a movie studio is looking to update their strategy.
 I analyzed a dataset of over 5000 films with the goal of developing insights on what elements contribute to a successful film.

+## recommendations
+I analyzed the relationships between financial outcomes and several factors that the studio may consider when planning their films: lead actors, supporting actors, directors, genres, and plot themes.

 ## results
 See findings_blog_post.md for summary of results.